Previous dayApril 26, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 5.0 earthquake 77 km E of Noda, Japan with origin time 16:57 UTC on April 26, 2026.
-It ranks as the third largest event in the current dataset.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+On April 26, 2026, worldwide seismic activity registered a magnitude 5.0 earthquake 77 km E of Noda, Japan at 16:57 UTC.
+It ranks as the fourth largest event in the current dataset.
+This was a shallow crustal earthquake, focused at 35.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 40.053°, 142.724°.
+The epicenter is at 40.049°, 142.721°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M5.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26